-- Children and their current class teacher update their 'Support Plans' which contains information that they feel their new teacher should know about them.
-This is then given to their new teacher. - 'All about me book' are developed for ease of transition, which are shared at home throughout the summer. - Children with additional needs have an opportunity to prepare questions that they have about the change and are given opportunities to find out the answers. - Children are asked to take messages/ meet their new teacher, to create opportunities for them to familiarise themselves with the teacher and area of school. - Children take work that they are proud of to show their new teacher. - Children will take part in new classes day in the summer term, where all children will spend time in their new classrooms and meet their new teacher
+- Children and their current class teacher update their 'Support Plans' which identify what the child finds difficult and progress against targets This is then given to their new teacher. - 'All About Me profiles' which contain information that their new teacher should know about the child, are reviewed and amended by child/parents and teachers. - Children have an opportunity to prepare questions that they have about the change and are given opportunities to find out the answers. - Children are asked to take messages/ meet their new teacher, to create opportunities for them to familiarise themselves with the teacher and area of school. - Children take work that they are proud of to show their new teacher. - Children will take part in transition sessions in the summer term, where all children will spend time in their new classrooms and meet their new teacher - A transition document or a social story will be created, dependent on need, for children to share with parents over the summer break. - Dependent on need, children are invited to attend school before the term begins in September to familiarise themselves with their new classroom seating plan, coat peg, and any other changes in the school.